Pulse Breathing Dynamics in a Mode-Locked Laser measured via SHG autocorrelation

 {\authormark{*}andrew.truscott@anu.edu.au}

 \begin{abstract*} Pulse-to-pulse fluctuations in mode-locked lasers fundamentally limit applications from optical frequency combs to supercontinuum generation.
 While timing jitter has been extensively characterized, pulse amplitude and width fluctuations remain less accessible experimentally.
 We present a statistical autocorrelation method that demonstrates pulse breathing dynamics through Fano factor analysis of second-harmonic generation autocorrelation.
-This reveals a characteristic M-shaped Fano profile with maxima at the autocorrelation shoulders, a signature of pulse shape dynamics that is invisible to time-averaged diagnostics.
-Applying this method to a passively mode-locked oscillator, we measure a bound for the pulse width fluctuations of between 10.4 and 12.0\,fs ($\sim5.0-5.7\%$ of the 210 fs FWHM).
-This provides a theoretical projection of $\sim3\%$ spectral bandwidth fluctuations in photonic crystal fiber supercontinuum generation using this laser.
+This reveals a characteristic W-shape in the enhanced Fano profile, a signature of pulse shape dynamics that is invisible to time-averaged fluctuations.
+Applying this method to two commercially available passively mode-locked oscillators operating at 1030 nm and 1045 nm, with different performance specifications, we measure pulse width fluctuations of 3.2(1)\,fs and 2.86(2)\,fs respectively.
+The two independent instruments serve as a cross-validation of the technique across different laser platforms.
 This diagnostic capability opens the door to identifying and suppressing specific breathing mechanisms, paving the way for the design of ultra-stable oscillators required for precision frequency metrology. \end{abstract*}